Band on the Run: Commercial performance

 Initially, the album did not sell especially well, with the record-buying public wary after Wings' preceding releases.
 On the UK Albums Chart, Band on the Run climbed to number 9 on 22 December, remaining there for a second week before dropping to number 13.
 On America's Billboard Top LPs & Tape chart, it peaked at number 7 on 2 February 1974, and then spent the next six weeks in the lower reaches of the top ten.
-The album went on to achieve considerable success, however, thanks to the popularity of the two singles culled from it: "Jet" and the title track.
+The album went on to achieve considerable success, however, thanks to the popularity of the two singles "Jet" and the title track.
 Writing in 1981, Bob Woffinden described Band on the Run as the first Beatles-related release to be "planned with a marketing strategy", as Capitol Records now assumed a fully active role in promoting the album following the removal of Klein's ABKCO Industries as managers of Apple.
 Although McCartney had been reluctant to issue album tracks as singles, the public's apparent lack of interest in Band on the Run led him to agree to the recommendations of Capitol's head of marketing, Al Coury, who had similarly pushed for the inclusion of "Helen Wheels" on the album's American release.
-McCartney therefore authorised single edits of the two A-sides taken from the album.
+McCartney, therefore, authorised single edits of the two A-sides taken from the album.